781flyingdutchman/background_downloader/README.md

 ### Using the database to track Tasks

-To keep track of the status and progress of all tasks, even after they have completed, activate tracking by calling `trackTasks()` and use the `database` field to query.
+To keep track of the status and progress of all tasks, even after they have completed, activate tracking by calling `trackTasks()` and use the `database` field to query and retrieve the [TaskRecord](https://pub.dev/documentation/background_downloader/latest/background_downloader/TaskRecord-class.html) entries stored.
 For example:
 ```dart
 // at app startup, after registering listener or callback, start tracking
 await FileDownloader().trackTasks();